What The Secondary Market Score Actually Measures

 Check How Your Condo Scores

-Every condo in this article — and 2,404 others across Singapore — has been independently scored across seven weighted factors: secondary market performance, schools, size, MRT proximity, tenure, rental yield, and future transformation.
+Every condo in this article is among the 2,357 independently scored across Singapore — each graded on seven weighted factors: secondary market performance, schools, size, MRT proximity, tenure, rental yield, and future transformation.

 Score your resale condo on RPS →